 At the Battle of Koros Major, part of what historians would later call the Krath Holy Crusade, the Jedi-led Republic fleet squared off against the Krath led by the Ketos.
 The Krath fleet, using repeated Force illusions by Aleema Keto to confuse the Republic forces, were able to force the Jedi to retreat.
 This loss forced the Jedi leadership to recognize the severe threat posed by the Krath, and they called for a Jedi conclave on the planet Deneba to discuss their options.

-The Krath learned of this meeting, and disguised a Krath ship as part of the Jedi fleet traveling to Deneba.
+The Krath learned of this meeting and disguised a Krath ship as part of the Jedi fleet traveling to Deneba.
 During the course of the meeting, the Krath launched an attack on the conclave, launching war droids and turning the Jedi’s own servant droids against them.
 Though the Jedi put up a stiff resistance, numerous were either slain or injured in the fighting; one of the casualties was Arca Jeth, who died in his apprentice Ulic Qel-Droma’s arms.
 Ulic, furious, chose to continue a plan he had put forth earlier to infiltrate the Krath and bring them down from within.

-Concurrently with the Deneba conclave, a young Jedi by the name of Exar Kun, who had been studying the teachings of the Sith against the wishes of his masters, had begun his fall to the dark side.
+Concurrent with the Deneba conclave, a young Jedi by the name of Exar Kun, who had been studying the teachings of the Sith against the wishes of his masters, had begun his fall to the Dark Side.
 In search of a Sith teacher, he traveled to Dxun.
 From there, he entered the tomb of Freedon Nadd, whose spirit spoke to Kun and revealed scrolls written by Naga Sadow.
 He traveled to Korriban to continue his search for Sith knowledge, where he was nearly killed when one of the tombs on the planet collapsed on him.
 Nadd saved him in exchange for a promise to serve the Sith, and with that Kun completed his fall.

-After they had regrouped from being rebuffed by Ulic, Nomi Sunrider and the Jedi realized Ulic truly had fallen the dark side; his feelings of guilt over the death of his Master, Arca Jeth, were too strong.
+After they had regrouped from being rebuffed by Ulic, Nomi Sunrider and the Jedi realized Ulic truly had fallen to the Dark Side; his feelings of guilt over the death of his Master, Arca Jeth, were too strong.
 Realizing their mission a failure, Sunrider ordered the Jedi to retreat.
 Their retreat was followed by the arrival of Exar Kun and his forces.
 Attacking quickly, he knocked Aleema Keto unconscious before engaging Ulic in a duel.
-The duel was heated, with neither able to best the other, but it was halted by the spirits of numerous Dark Lords of the Sith gathered to observe.
+The duel was heated, with neither able to best the other, but it was halted by the spirits of numerous Dark Lords of the Sith who gathered to observe.
 One in particular, the spirit of Marka Ragnos, spoke to the duelists and told them that together they would usher in a Golden Age of the Sith; Kun was tapped as the next Dark Lord of the Sith, Ulic his foremost apprentice.
 Together, they pledged to destroy the Republic and the Jedi with it.